spikestats/spikestats.github.io/index.md

 ## Multi-Platform Valorant Tracker

-Spike Stats is available for download on both the App Store and Google Play, making it the ideal Valorant Tracker app for both iOS and Android gamers.
+Spike Stats is available for download on both the Apple App Store and Google Play, making it the ideal Valorant Tracker app for both iOS and Android gamers.

 ## Is Spike Stats Safe?